INVESTING FROM ABROAD

-What services does Nadlan Realty have for foreign investors?
+What services does Nadlan Realty has for foreign investors?

 Since so many of our clients are foreign investors, we realized that to provide optimum service meant to cover all the bases.
-That's why Nadlan Realty not only offers help and guidance in buying, selling or renting a property, we also provide property management, mortgage advise, and accounting services.
+That's why Nadlan Realty not only offers help and guidance in buying, selling, or renting a property, we also provide property management, mortgage advice, and accounting services.

 If you have more questions, contact us and we'll be happy to provide you with more information.